Modifying an Event Mesh

 4. On the Edit Mesh page, click Add Service.

-5. On the Add Service: Full Mesh dialog, select the service to add to the event mesh using one of the following methods:
+5. On the Add Service: Full Mesh dialog, select the service to add to the event mesh and click Add Service.

-• Enter the first few letters of the name of your service that you want to add to the mesh in the Select services to add to a full mesh topology field to filter the list, when you see your service appear, select your service, and click Add Service.
+• Enter the first few letters of the name of your service that you want to add to the mesh in the Select services to add to a full mesh topology field to filter the list, when you see your service appear, select your service.

-• Click in the Select services to add to a full mesh topology and then scroll and select the name of your service in the drop-down menu, and click Add Service.
-Note that the list can be long and for that reason, we recommend using the previous method to find the name of your event broker service.
+• Click in the Select services to add to a full mesh topology and then scroll and select the name of your service in the drop-down menu.
+Note that the list can be long and for that reason, Solace recommends using the previous method to find the name of your event broker service.

-Optionally, you can click the Switch Initiator to set which event broker service initiates the creation of the link before you click Add Service.
+• (Optional) Click the Switch Initiator to set which event broker service initiates the creation of the link before you click Add Service.
 In most cases, you can accept the suggested initiating links.
 These are the situations where you may be required to change the initiating link:

 • If the one of the event broker services has a private endpoint and the other service has a public endpoint, you must change the initiating service to be the one with the private endpoint.